coinbase/cadence-ruby/README.md

 - Rearranging existing activities, timers, child workflows, etc.
 - Adding/removing signal handlers

-In order to add a breaking change you can use `workflow.breaking_change_allowed?(change_id)` method in your workflows, which is guaranteed to return a consistent result whether or not it was called prior to introducing a breaking change.
-It is also consistent for all the subsequent calls with the same `change_id` — all of them will return the original result.
+In order to add a breaking change you can use `workflow.release?(release_name)` method in your workflows, which is guaranteed to return a consistent result whether or not it was called prior to shipping the new release.
+It is also consistent for all the subsequent calls with the same `release_name` — all of them will return the original result.
 Consider the following example:

 ```ruby
 class MyWorkflow < Cadence::Workflow